nfroidure/whook/packages/whook-oauth2/README.md

 your application but you can write your own that uses a subset or a superset of these granters.

-Here, for example an handler that implement a verify token mechanism in order to validate a user subscription:
+Here, for example a handler that implement a verify token mechanism in order to validate a user subscription:

 ```ts